sjbylo/ocp-topics/s2i-simple-builder/myapp/README.md

 ## Try this out

-change directory intoNote: Make sure you change directory into the "myapp" directory or you have a sub-directory named "src" which holds some text files.

 To try this out use this pre existing src/ directory which contains the 'source code' files, hellofile and worldfile.
+Make sure you change directory into "myapp" or you have a sub-directory named "src" which holds some text files.

 ```
 find src